4 Examples of De-Escalation in the Workplace

 Use Empathy

 Letting people know you understand where they are coming from can go a long way in de-escalating or resolving a conflict.
-When you talk to an employee about a conflict, restate what they told you about the situation.
+When discussing a dispute with an employee, restate what they have told you about the situation to ensure accuracy.

 Try to get the two people in conflict to understand what the other person is feeling.
 Try to get people to write down the other person’s side of the story.
-Once a person understands another person’s thinking, they may find it easier to negotiate with them and come to a solution.
+Once a person understands another person’s perspective, they may find it easier to negotiate with them and reach a mutually beneficial solution.

 Discuss the Resolution